mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-pro/create-marketplace.en.md

 `https://auth.mercadopago[FAKER][URL][DOMAIN]/authorization?client_id=APP_ID&response_type=code&platform_id=mp&redirect_uri=http://www.URL_de_retorno.com`

 <br>
 2.2.
-You'll receive the authorization code in the URL that you specified:
+When the seller accepts, a last redirect is made and you will receive the authorization code in the URL that you specified:

 `http://www.URL_de_retorno.com?code=AUTHORIZATION_CODE`

-This `AUTHORIZATION_CODE` will be used to create the credentials and will be valid for 10 minutes.
+This `AUTHORIZATION_CODE` must be used to create the credentials that allow you to operate on behalf of the seller.
+This code will be valid for 10 minutes since it's reception.

 <br>
 2.3.
 You can also include the `state` parameter in the URL authorization to identify who is responsible for the code you received.
 Do this in a safe manner and assign a random identifier in the parameter which is unique for each attempt.